Raul7915/FaceRec-UserControl/README.md

-# FaceRec-UserControl
+# Automated Security System with User Control and Facial Recognition
-Automated Security System with User Control and Facial Recognition
+The application uses a light sensor to determine if facial recognition is possible or if it should switch to manual mode via a keypad.
+The facial recognition system, implemented in Python, involves three steps: automatic photo capture, dataset training, and recognition.
+Additionally, Arduino components were added to build a prototype that controls door operations based on scenarios.